JSnelgrove/A2-info-retrieval/README.md

 The retrieval and ranking step is responsible for returning the most relevant documents for a given query using the **BM25 ranking function**.
 This step involves **query preprocessing**, **query expansion**, **BM25 scoring**, and **ranking of documents**.

 1. **Query Preprocessing:**
-   - The user’s input query is first preprocessed using `preprocess_text()` from `preprocess.py`.
+   - The user's input query is first preprocessed using `preprocess_text()` from `preprocess.py`.
 This ensures consistency between document indexing and query representation.
    - Stopword removal, stemming, and tokenization are applied to refine the query terms and improve matching efficiency.

 2. **Query Expansion:**